LdPic / SvPic file format

 Introduction

-SvPic and LdPic were two utilities for saving and loading image files to and from disc on BBC Micro / Master computers.
-As far as I can make out, they were originally included in issue 110 (September 1991) of the 'Acorn User' magazine.
+SvPic and LdPic were two utilities for saving and loading image files to and from disc on BBC Micro / Master computers, written by David Acton and Bruce Smith.
+The source code for these was originally included in issue 51 (October 1986) of the ‘Acorn User’ magazine (p 126-128).
+(Thanks to Eelco Huininga for letting me know the original issue that they featured in).

-The information below has been worked out from examining the LdPic assembler and the files that it works on, so if you have any more information or corrections, I'd be interested to hear from you.
+The information below was worked out from examining the (uncommented) LdPic assembler and the files that it works on, so if you have any corrections please feel free to make them.

 Summary

-The LdPic format stores the contents of the BBC's graphics memory in a run-length encoded format to save disc space.
-This compression works most effectively on images with areas of solid colour.
+The LdPic format stores the contents of the BBC’s graphics memory in a run-length encoded format to save disc space.
+This compression works most effectively on images with areas of solid colour or regularly repeating patterns.
 The format also stores the mode and colour mappings required to load and display the image correctly.

 The LdPic format is bit rather than byte based.
 Each of the values read from the file is a specific number of bits in length.
 When a value is more than 1 bit in length, the bits in the value are reversed compared to the input file.